ACC

 6.0 Understand investments account.

-7.0 Understand Bills of Exchange.
+7.0 Understand Bills of

 8.0 Understand Hire Purchase Accounts.